chadrem/workers/README.md

 # Workers

 Workers is a Ruby gem for performing work in background threads.
-Design goals include high performance, low latency, simple API, and customizability.
+Design goals include high performance, low latency, simple API, and customizability, and multi-layered architecture.

 ## Installation